AlFe23/hygas/README.md

 ## Tips & Troubleshooting

-- DEM files are mandatory for PRISMA but ignored for EnMAP.
+- DEM files are mandatory for PRISMA and Tanager but ignored for EnMAP.
 - When processing ZIP archives, ensure each contains exactly one `.he5` file; otherwise the CLI aborts with a clear error.
 - If you see `Missing required ... arguments` revisit the per-mode required options listed above.
 - Spectral window and `k` parameters are persisted in the processing report—helpful when comparing runs.